Root Canal Treatment Steps of 2021

 - A broken tooth that exposes the dental pulp

-Why Is There A Need For Alternatives To A Root Canal Treatment?
+Why Is There A Need For Alternative To Root Canal?

 The typical root canal treatment sometimes gives an avenue for micro-organisms to thrive, which could cause further infection with time.